Here I mean the infrastructure needed and provided to make Open Source.

 - 3.source code version control and management

 With those, a project can flourish.
 Sure, you can add other services too to make things even greater, but good projects have succeeded with only these 4.

 In all those four areas, infrastructure has greatly improved over the last three decades.

-You no longer have to run a physical machine and configure your own configs to make a web server function.
-You still can if you want, but these days there are countless of ways to use others' machines and others' services with virtual machines and co-hosting what not.
+You no longer have to run a physical machine and master your own configs to make a web server work.
+You still can if you want, but these days there are countless of ways to use others' machines and others' services with virtual machines, co-hosting and what not.
 At low cost.

 It is even usually easy and cheap to register a domain for this to get your personal name on the site.

-Getting a good and productive issue tracker up for your project used to be complicated.
+Setting up a good and productive issue tracker for your project used to be complicated.
 It is not anymore.

 Today, git is really the version control champion and we are all so much better off now than we ever were before.

 Distributed development has never been done with better tools than now.